Safeguarding and Child Protection Policy

 - Ensures the academy is represented or a report submitted to any CP conference called for children on the academy roll or previously known children.

-- Ensures a child with a Child Protection Plan is supported and monitored regarding attendance, welfare and presentation.
+- Ensures a child with a Child Protection Plan or has a social worker is supported and monitored regarding attendance, welfare, presentation and educational outcomes.

 - Ensures that Safeguarding is a standing agenda item every term and that training and other relevant issues are shared and reflected in the annual policy review.

 - Ensure that all staff have induction training covering child protection and Prevent awareness, they receive Keeping Part 1 of Children Safe in Education, Sept 2020, Allegations management procedures and the Academies code of conduct (behaviour policy).

 - Attend relevant training/refresher training within timescales appropriate to their role.